 Requirements & Pre-Admissions Checklists: Veterinary Technology Program

-The Veterinary Technology program welcomes all applications 18 years and older.
-We are committed to accepting students who show the strongest academic foundation.
-However, please note that the program coursework is rigorous.
-We expect our students to enter the program with excellent skill sets in writing, math, critical thinking, communication, team work, interpersonal/social skills, study skills, and organizational skills.
-Admission to the program is competitive and selection is based on each year’s applicant pool.
+The Veterinary Technology program coursework is rigorous.
+We welcome all applications for students 18 yrs and older; however please note that we are committed to accepting students who show the strongest academic foundation.
+We expect our students to enter the program with excellent skill sets in writing, math, critical thinking, communication, team work, interpersonal/social skills, study skills, organizational skills and adept at time management.

 Review the NOVA Advising Sheet for a checklist of program requirements that fulfill the Applied Associates of Science degree in Veterinary Technology (A.A.S.).
-Students who have been most successful in our program are those who have already completed the following fundamental coursework toward degree completion and are currently working in a veterinary clinic practice:
+Students who have been most successful in our program are those who have already completed the following fundamental coursework toward degree completion:

 |CST 110||Introduction to Communication (Speech)